 Our Lawful Basis For Processing Your Personal Data

-Under the GDPR, we must identify a lawful basis for processing your personal data.
+Under applicable data protection law, we must identify a lawful basis for processing your personal data.

-Where we collect and process your email address, we do so on the basis that you have consented to give that personal data to us for the purposes of receiving our newsletter.
-You may withdraw this consent at any time.
+Where we collect and process your email address via the Website, we do so on the basis that you have consented to give that personal data to us for the purposes of receiving our newsletter.

 The legitimate interests of Acute Art:

-Where we collect and process certain information about how you use the Website and/or about your computer (including IP address), we do so on the lawful basis that it is in our legitimate interests to do so.
-Our legitimate interest in such instances is the proper and effective running of our Website.
+Where we collect and process certain information about how you use the Website, the App and/or about your device (including IP address), we do so on the lawful basis that it is in our legitimate interests to do so.
+Our legitimate interest in such instances is the proper and effective running of the Website and the App.